daattali/beautiful-jekyll/gettingstarted.md

 * GraphiQL Documentation: http://localhost:5433/graphiql
 * PostgreSQL database host: 0.0.0.0, port: 5432

 Note access to GraphiQL and the PostgreSQL database is restricted by default to avoid intrusions.
-In order to access these containers directly, you must run them with the following command to open their ports:
+In order to access these addresses directly, you must run them with the following command to open their ports:
 ```shell
 $ cd mobydq
 $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d db graphql